Ed Harris: Beliefs and style

-On March 21, 1999, during the 71st Academy Awards, Harris along with Amy Madigan openly showed disdain for Elia Kazan, who had received an Academy Honorary Award, by staying in their seats and not applauding.
-This was due to Kazan's testimony before the House Un-American Activities Committee in 1952, naming his friends from the Group Theatre as communists resulting in their being blacklisted, for which Kazan had never given an apology.
+On March 21, 1999, during the 71st Academy Awards, Harris and Madigan were among those in the audience who stayed in their seats and did not applaud Elia Kazan, who had received an Academy Honorary Award.
+According to an article in The Los Angeles Times, Kazan had become "something of a nonperson in politically liberal Hollywood" due to his testimony before the House Un-American Activities Committee in 1952, naming eight friends from the Group Theatre as communists and never apologizing.
+The article does not specifically quote Harris or Madigan on the then-controversial question of Kazan's honorary award.

 On March 20, 2012, the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA) merged to form a new union, SAG-AFTRA.
-Harris, along with others including Edward Asner, Martin Sheen, Valerie Harper, Michael Bell, and Wendy Schaal, were opposed to the merger and sued SAG President Ken Howard and several SAG Vice Presidents, seeking to have the merger undone.
+Harris, along with some other actors, opposed the merger and sued SAG President Ken Howard and several SAG Vice Presidents, seeking to have the merger undone.
 They were unsuccessful.
 The lawsuit was dismissed on May 22, 2012.
-On March 30, 2012, the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA) completed a merger of equals forming a new union SAG-AFTRA.
-As a result of this merger, a group of actors including Harris, fellow voice actors Michael Bell, Clancy Brown, Wendy Schaal, her former stepmother Valerie Harper, and other actors including former SAG President Edward Asner, Martin Sheen, and Nancy Sinatra immediately sued against the current SAG President Ken Howard and several SAG Vice Presidents to overturn the merger and separate the (now merged) two unions because of their claims that the election was improper.
-The plaintiffs dropped their lawsuit several months later.

-Harris has a reputation for being serious on the film set.
-He told a journalist in 2006, "I don't like bullshittin' ... so, I guess that comes across as serious."
-On March 13, 2015, he was honored with a star on the Hollywood Walk of Fame, located at 6712 Hollywood Boulevard, for his work in motion pictures.
+On March 13, 2015, Harris was honored with a star on the Hollywood Walk of Fame, located at 6712 Hollywood Boulevard, for his work in motion pictures.
 Harris received an honorary degree from Muhlenberg College on May 17, 2015.

-New York magazine once described Harris as "the thinking woman's sex symbol".
+New York magazine described Harris as being referred to as a "thinking woman's sex symbol".